codemix/yii2-excel-message/README.md

 ## Options

+You can use the following options.

 Option  | Description
 ------- | -----------
+`--languages=aa,bb,cc` | Comma separated list of languages to process.
+`--categories=cat1,cat2` | Comma separated list of categories to process.
-`--ignoreLanguages=aa,bb,cc` | Comma separated list of languages to ignore `--ignoreCategories=category1,category2` | Comma separated list of categories to ignore `--lineHeight=x` | `export` only: The line height to set on the excel file.
+`--ignoreLanguages=aa,bb,cc` | Comma separated list of languages to ignore `--ignoreCategories=cat1,cat2` | Comma separated list of categories to ignore `--lineHeight=x` | `export` only: The line height to set on the excel file.
 The default is *auto* but this [does not work](https://github.com/PHPOffice/PHPExcel/issues/588) if the file is openend in LibreOffice Calc.
 So you can set a fixed line height like `50` here as a workaround.